 Research suggests that proposals are successful when they: are private, are planned, have an engagement ring, are not done to save the relationship

-- As per the same study, women proposing to men were less successful than proposals by men due to ‘tradition’ and gender norms.
-To counter that, make sure you’re both on the same page when it comes to wanting to get married
+- As per the same study, women’s proposals were less successful than the ones by men due to ‘tradition’ and gender norms.
+To counter that, make sure you’re both on the same page and want to get married

 - Is he secure?
-He needs to be the kind of guy who doesn’t care who proposes, as long as you both get married
+He needs to be the kind of guy who doesn’t care who pops the question, as long as you both get married

 - Make sure the engagement ring and its design are of his choice